 News

-The researchers reported their results in the current issue of Scientific Reports.
 The cartilage strand substitutes for ink in the 3D printing process.
-Using a specially designed prototype nozzle that ...
+Using a specially designed prototype nozzle that can hold and feed the cartilage strand, the 3D printer lays down rows of ...

 Some results have been hidden because they may be inaccessible to you